Der Stürmer

-Der Stürmer ([deːɐ̯ ˈʃtʏʁmɐ]; literally, "The Stormer / Attacker / Striker") was a weekly German tabloid-format newspaper published from 1923 to the end of World War II by Julius Streicher, the Gauleiter of Franconia, with brief suspensions in publication due to legal difficulties.
+Der Stürmer ([deːɐ̯ ˈʃtʏʁmɐ]; literally, "The Stormer / Stormtrooper / Attacker") was a weekly German tabloid-format newspaper published from 1923 to the end of World War II by Julius Streicher, the Gauleiter of Franconia, with brief suspensions in publication due to legal difficulties.
 It was a significant part of Nazi propaganda, and was virulently anti-Semitic.
 The paper was not an official publication of the Nazi Party, but was published privately by Streicher.
 For this reason, the paper did not display the Nazi Party swastika in its logo.

 The paper was a very lucrative business for Streicher, and made him a multi-millionaire.
 The newspaper originated at Nuremberg during Adolf Hitler's attempt to establish power and control.
 The first copy of Der Stürmer was published on 20 April 1923.
 Der Stürmers circulation grew over time, eventually distributing to a large percentage of the German population, as well as Argentina, Brazil, Canada, and the United States.
 The newspaper reached a peak circulation of 486,000 in 1937.

 Unlike the Völkischer Beobachter (The Völkisch Observer), the official Nazi Party paper, which gave itself an outwardly serious appearance, Der Stürmer often ran obscene material such as the blood libel and graphic caricatures of Jews, as well as sexually explicit, anti-communist, and anti-monarchist propaganda.
 As early as 1933, Streicher was calling for the extermination of the Jews in Der Stürmer.
 During the war, Streicher regularly authorized articles demanding the annihilation and extermination of the "Jewish race".
 After the war, Streicher was convicted of being an accessory for crimes against humanity, and was executed by hanging.